martinmib/organic/README.md

 Logo:
 font-family: 'Cormorant Infant', serif;:

 I used the cormorant infant font, with a backup of serif.
-I liked the slim simple design on the basis that i dint want to overcrowd the navigation bar on the understanding of the placement of the <a> selectors being underneath
+I liked the slim simple design on the basis that i dint want to overcrowd the navigation bar on the understanding of the placement of the a selectors being underneath

-H1,H2:
+### H1,H2:

 font-family: 'Source Serif Pro', serif;

 I used the 'Source Serif Pro' font, with a backup of serif.
 The slim design was neat and simple.
 Probably could be thicker for hard of sight

-P:
+### P:
 font-family: 'Tinos', serif; */

 ### Structure

+.
+Home page (which has a nav bar and logo which is simoly laid out easy to use, a footer with all social links and information on the fruit, what we do and how we do it)
+.Products page (which has an arraw of products from fruit boxes to cold pressed juices) .
+Gallery page ( which has an array of images that float out and have the option of a full size image on click to view in a preview window)
+- Contact page ( which has a name, email,phone no, and comments section)

 ### Wireframes